-Because digestive enzymes help the body break down fats, carbohydrates, and proteins, the theory is that supplementing the body’s supply of these enzymes will promote healthy digestion and relieve symptoms of irritable bowel syndrome (IBS).
+Some people believe that supplementing the body’s supply of these enzymes will promote healthy digestion and relieve symptoms of IBS.

-Unfortunately, for many of the 1 in 5 Americans who have IBS, frequently used medications do not always provide relief.
+For many of the 1 in 5 Americans who have IBS, common medications do not always provide relief.

 Sometimes, none of these treatments work.
 As a result, doctors may try other treatment options.

-For example, since 1 out of every 3 people with IBS also has problems digesting specific foods, it is possible that taking digestive enzyme supplements known to help the body digest these foods might reduce symptoms of IBS.
+Because many people with IBS have problems digesting specific foods, it is possible that taking digestive enzyme supplements known to help the body digest these foods will reduce symptoms.

-PEZ, which can help the body digest fats, sugars, and proteins, has the commercial name Creon, PEZ is a combination of lipase, protease, and amylase, which are three enzymes produced by the pancreas.
+PEZ, which can help the body digest fats, sugars, and proteins, has the commercial name Creon.
+It is a combination of lipase, protease, and amylase, which are enzymes that the pancreas produces.
 Doctors may prescribe PEZ for individuals who have a poorly functioning or damaged pancreas.

-Many forms of digestive enzyme supplements are widely available over the counter, and they are mostly considered to be safe if a person takes them according to their doctor’s recommendation.
+Many forms of digestive enzyme supplements are widely available over the counter (OTC), and professionals mostly consider them to be safe if a person takes them according to their doctor’s recommendation.

 Precautions when choosing a supplement

-Before buying or taking any supplements, make sure to check for any additional ingredients in each capsule, especially if food sensitivities are an issue.
+Before buying or taking any supplements, a person should check for any additional ingredients in each capsule, especially if food sensitivities are an issue.
 Unless a supplement says that it does not contain soy, dairy, or gluten, there is a chance that it does.

-Note that the price and quality of digestive enzymes can vary significantly.
-It is best to review desired dosages and measurement units with a trained health professional to make sure that the product is worth the price and will deliver the desired level of enzymes.
+The price and quality of digestive enzymes can vary significantly.
+A person should review dosages and measurement units with a healthcare professional to make sure that the product is worth the price and will deliver the level of enzymes they need.

 Potential side effects of using digestive enzymes for IBS symptoms can range from the rare and more serious to the more common and less serious.